erjank/teaching/extras.md

 The last of these is the most pervasive and most damaging.
-As discussed in [Motivation](/motivation/), Elizabeth Patitsas and others have shown that grades in computing classes are *not* bimodal
-{{"patitsas-cs-grades"|cite}}, i.e., there isn't one group that gets it and another that doesn't.
+As discussed in [Motivation](/motivation/), Elizabeth Patitsas and others have shown that grades in computing classes are *not* bimodal [Patitsas2016](biblio.md#patitsas-cs-grades), i.e., there isn't one group that gets it and another that doesn't.
 Many of the participants in our workshops have advanced degrees in intellectually demanding subjects, but have convinced themselves that they just don't have what it takes to be programmers.
 If all we do is dispel that belief, we will have done them a service.

 ## Starting Out